Identifying vital nodes through augmented random walks on higher-order networks: Experiments and Results

 \unskip

-From Fig. \ref{fig:3D} and Table \ref{tab3}, we can draw that the Eigenvector centrality and other methods focus more on finding important nodes but sacrifice resolution.
+From Fig. \ref{fig:3D} and Table S8, we can draw that the Eigenvector centrality and other methods focus more on finding important nodes but sacrifice resolution.
 Conversely, HoRW demonstrates closer proximity to the benchmark than other methods.
+We find that HoRW (s=0.57) gets the optimal performance of resolution in the middle and bottom perspective in the Grid dataset.
+While in distinguishing top nodes, our method can also get a decent result.
 These findings indicate that the proposed method is more efficient in distinguishing middle and bottom nodes while maintaining a balance across all three perspectives, demonstrating its better performance with respect to ranking resolution.

 To sum up, our experimental findings demonstrate that HoRW outperforms other methods in terms of node ranking resolution, explaining its advantage in epidemic spreading and network dismantling.
 Moreover, we have discovered that it is a high-resolution ranking algorithm that can be fine-tuned by selecting an appropriate tuning parameter $s$.